kitsumed/OngakuVault/docs/configurations/environment-variables.md

 | `Ongaku__PARALLEL_JOBS`             | Set the number of download jobs allowed to run at the same time.<br>(**Should be less than `PARALLEL_SCRAPER_PROC` to leave rooms for information scrapping processes**.)| `4` | `4` |
 | `Ongaku__TMP_OUTPUT_DIRECTORY`      | Temporary directory for downloading audio, ⚠️**deleted at app closure**. | Temp directory created in OS Temp directory | Temp directory created in OS Temp directory |

 ## Detailed descriptions
 If you are unsure about the usage of a variable and do not find a detailed description here, take a look at the [descriptions in the source code](https://github.com/kitsumed/OngakuVault/blob/main/OngakuVault/Models/AppSettingsModel.cs).

+### BASIC_AUTH_CREDENTIALS
+The `BASIC_AUTH_CREDENTIALS` variable allow you to enforce [basic http authentification](https://en.wikipedia.org/wiki/Basic_access_authentication) on the whole website, including the API.
+This is disabled by default (empty value).
+The usage format is as follow: `username:password`.
+Where `username` is our username and `password` is the password.

+> [!WARNING]
+> Basic http authentification is a old form of authentification that has some security issues.
+It transmits credentials encoded in Base64 with every request, which can be easily decoded if intercepted.
+> It is strongly recommended to use HTTPS to encrypt the connection when using basic authentication.
+For a more secure and robust authentication setup, consider using a reverse proxy with modern authentication.

 ### CLEAR_METADATA_NONSTANDARD_FIELDS
 The `CLEAR_METADATA_NONSTANDARD_FIELDS` variable allows you to remove every fields that are not part of the metadata specs (like ID3v2) standard format.
 They are also known as *additionals* fields.